 At the very start of the second and third nights, in the first bin of visits before any experience of a reversal on that night, the average Proprew of all the bats was 69.8% [95% CI 64.3, 75], about 7 out of the 10 visits.
 This was significantly higher than random choice and higher than the Proprew in the corresponding bin of the first night.
 For the remainder of these nights the Proprew showed a similar pattern to the first night: a decrease immediately after the reversal and then an increase to near 100%: 94.8% [95% CI 94, 95.6], comparable to the 93% [95% CI 91.8, 94.1] on the first night.

 Figure 2: a) Visits to the rewarding of two options across the three experimental nights.
 Data are average proportions for bins of ten visits averaged over all 14 individuals.
-Data are indicated by white points in the first block on the first night before the bats had experienced any reversals; the bin averages of the other blocks are indicated by black points. b) Average propotion of visits to the rewarding of two options per block.
+Data are indicated by white points in the first block on the first night before the bats had experienced any reversals; the bin averages of the other blocks are indicated by black points. b) Average proportion of visits to the rewarding of two options per block.
 The data-point indicated by a white point in the first block of the first night was before the bats had experienced any reversals; the averages of the other blocks are indicated by black points.
-Numbers indicate the bats that participated in a block.
+Numbers indicate the total number of bats that participated in a block.
 Shading shows 95% confidence intervals.
-Dashed lines show reversals
+Vertical dashed lines show reversals

 Bats switch to the rewarding option faster as they experience more reversals

-On the first experimental night the area under the curve formed by the proportion of the bats’ visits to the rewarding option in the first 25 visits of a block increased with the each reversal the bats experienced (figure 3 and 4).
+On the first experimental night the area under the curve formed by the proportion of the bats’ visits to the rewarding option in the first 25 visits of a block increased with each reversal the bats experienced (figures 3 and 4).
 This is the part of each block where perseverative visits occur, i.e., visits to the previously rewarding option after a reversal has occurred.

 Figure 3: Areas under the curves formed by the proportion of visits to the rewarding option out of the first 25 visits after each reversal on the first night.
-Thin coloured lines are data from the individual bats; the thick red line is the average area under the curve of all the bats.
+Thin coloured lines are data from the individual bats; the thick red line is the average area under the curve over all bats.

 Figure 4: a) Forest plot of the regression coeffients from the model of the effect of reversal on the area under the curve of the bats’ choice data.
 Circles represent the means of the posterior distributions of the slope coefficients, thick horizontal lines represent 50% credible intervals, and thin horizontal lines 89% credible intervals.
 The numbers in bold are the means of the posterior distributions and 89% credible intervals b) Conditional effects plot from the model of the effect of reversal on the area under the curve of the bats’ choice data, sampling from the posterior distribution.

 The average proportions of visits to the rewarding option in each block of 50 visits plotted in figure 2b show that on all three nights, the highest number of visits to the rewarding option occurred in the first block.
 On the first night, there was a decrease in the second block followed by an increase in the succeeding blocks.
 The second block, just after the first reversal of the first night is unique, as it is the very first time the bats experience a reversal in the main experiment.
-The effect of reversal on the area under the curve persists even when the data in the second block are removed from the analysis (figure 5b).
+However, the effect of reversal on the area under the curve persists even when the data in the second block are removed from the analysis (figure 5b).